feegeer/swa-sokoban/README.md

 - create a branch for your stuff, ideally named like the task you are currently working on, e.g. `add-domain-model`
 - add your contribution as [reStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) in the according `.rst` file under the `doc` directory
 - open a Pull Request, that you can then approve yourself.
-Note that you can only rebase your commits to the `main` branch if the **documentation build workflow passes** and if there are **no merge conflicts on the main branch**
+Note that you can only rebase your commits to the `main` branch if the **documentation build workflow passes** and if there are **no merge conflicts with the main branch**

 ## Help